jlaza020/personal/resume.md

 Projects
 --------
-**Learning OpenFlow/SDN network for research and experimentation Ver 1.0.**: *A .*
+**Learning OpenFlow/SDN network for R&E Ver 1.0.**: *A project for learning and developing for SDN networks.*

-    Contributing as an author towards various Python scripts used for testing and validating software-defined networks, especially that of Americas Lightpath (AmLight) - a networking project used to connect the U.S., Latin America, and parts of Europe for research and education.
+    Contributing as an author towards various Python scripts used for testing and validating software-defined networks, especially that of Americas Lightpaths (AmLight) - a networking project used to connect the U.S., Latin America, and parts of Europe for research and education (R&E).
 Primarily leveraging technologies such as OESS to allow for a remote OpenFlow controller for the virtual AmLight network recreated in the Mininet VM.
 Serving as the development team lead, utilizing the Agile/Scrum methodology for rapid development.

 **mpdbn**: *A multithreaded database normalization program.*